eduardz1/Master-Thesis/chapters/implementation.typ

 Another issue I noticed in @HAWEN was the dependency management.
 The project depends on a lot of heavy libraries, I added the option to download some of the key ones on-demand.
 This results in declarative dependency management, which enables us to pin the project to a specific version of a given dependency, something that was not possible before.
 It also allows us to build the dependencies in-tree and take advantage of link time optimizations across libraries.
 This also streamlines testing across different compilers, given that modules compiled with different compilers are not cross-compatible in Fortran, each Fortran dependency has to be re-compiled with the same compiler used to compile the main project.

-Being my work perfomance focused, I also ensured a correct distinction between the debug and release builds, and encouraged the usage of one over the other through the definition of CMake presets and a development guide in the documentation.
+Being my work performance focused, I also ensured a correct distinction between the debug and release builds, and encouraged the usage of one over the other through the definition of CMake presets and a development guide in the documentation.

 === Unit Testing